jhpyle/docassemble/_docs/fields.md

 You can use the [`floating labels`] feature to make this the default setting for all fields in your interview.

+## <a name="grid"></a>`grid`

+Using the `grid` field modifier, you can place fields side-by-side on the screen. **docassemble** uses the [grid system] of [Bootstrap], which is based on [flexbox], to implement this.
+Instead of representing widths as percentages between 0 and 100, the [grid system] uses numbers from 1 to 12.

+{% include side-by-side.html demo="grid1" %}

+In the above example, `grid: 7` means 7/12ths of the width of the enclosing HTML element, and `grid: 5` means 5/12ths of the width of the enclosing HTML element.
+The enclosing element here is the central column on the screen.
+Since 7+5=12, the two fields together fill the width of the central column.

+If you specify `grid` values for adjacent fields, the fields will be placed together in the same [Bootstrap] "row."
+If the sum of `grid` widths of adjacent fields add up to a value greater then 12, the items will wrap.

+{% include side-by-side.html demo="grid2" %}

+If you are using the `grid` field modifier, it is recommended that you use [`labels above fields`] in [`features`] or the [`label above field`] field modifier.
+The default labeling style, where the label is to the left of the field, can work with `grid`, but the label takes up a width of 4, which does not leave a lot of room for the field.

+{% include side-by-side.html demo="grid3" %}

+It is possible to use a different width for the label.
+To do this, use `grid` to specify a [YAML] dictionary instead of an integer.

+{% include side-by-side.html demo="grid4" %}

+Inside this dictionary, `width` is the width of the field itself, and `label width` is the width of the label.
+Note that writing:

+{% highlight yaml %}
+grid:
+  width: 3
+{% endhighlight %}

+is equivalent to writing:

+{% highlight yaml %}
+grid: 3
+{% endhighlight %}

+By default, any adjacent fields that specify a `grid` will be joined together in the same "row."
+If you want adjacent fields to be in separate rows even though they both specify a `grid`, you can specify `start: True` or `end: True` to indicate that a "row" should start or end with the given field.

+This interview uses `start: True` to indicate that the fields `A`, `B`, `C`, etc. should start on a new row:

+{% include side-by-side.html demo="grid5" %}

+The following interview has the same appearance, but uses `end: True` to indicate that the row of fields `1` through `10` should end at field `10`.

+{% include side-by-side.html demo="grid6" %}

+[Bootstrap]'s [grid system] is [responsive].
+On screens that are less than 768 pixels wide, `grid` fields are arranged vertically.
+The threshold of 768 pixels is based on [Bootstrap]'s "medium" [breakpoint], which uses the code `md`.

+The breakpoint of 768 pixels can be changed globally for the server by setting the `grid breakpoint` setting of the [`grid classes`] directive in the [Configuration].
+The available values are:

+* `xs`
+* `sm`
+* `md`
+* `lg`
+* `xl`
+* `xxl`

+If `xs` is used as the `grid breakpoint`, that means that `grid` fields will be side-by-side no matter how small the screen is.

+The breakpoint can also be configured on a field-by-field basis by setting the `breakpoint` option under `grid`:

+{% include side-by-side.html demo="grid7" %}

+In the above example, the fields for gathering the address will be side-by-side as long as the screen is at least 576 pixels wide (the `sm` threshold).

+You can specify the `width`, `label width`, `start`, and `end` as Python expressions, and you can specify the `breakpoint` using [Mako].

+{% include side-by-side.html demo="grid8" %}

+If `grid` refers to a string, the string is expected to be a Python expression that evaluates to an integer between 1 and 12.

 ## <a name="label"></a>`label` and `field`

 Instead of expressing your labels and variable names in the form of `-